 for the old order of things has passed away.”

-In line with our focus of healing pet grief, we will be expanding our sanctuary to offer permanent housing for the pets of pet owners who are passing away.
+In line with our passion for healing pet grief, we will be expanding our sanctuary to offer permanent housing for pets of owners who are passing away.

 Often, pets are relinquished to the shelter system when their owner dies or becomes unable to care for them due to long-term hospitalization or disability.